-By clicking on an entry you can open a dialog which shows the stacktrace and detailed information about each slow invocation of this operation.
+Click on an entry to open a dialog which shows the stacktrace and detailed information about each slow invocation of this operation.

 Besides the aforementioned monitoring charts and windows, you can also perform operations on the selected member through this page.
 The operation buttons are located at the top right of the page, as explained below: